John M. Devine: Postwar service

 Devine was ordered to the United States in September 1945 and assumed command of 2nd Armored Division located at Camp Hood, Texas.
 He was responsible for the demobilization of many units returning home from the European Theater of Operations.

 Due to the postwar reduction of the Army, Devine was reverted to the peacetime rank of brigadier general and appointed commanding general of the Universal Military Training Experimental Unit (UMT) at Fort Knox, Kentucky.
 The UMT was the Universal Military Training Experimental Unit for the seventeen-to-nineteenth year old volunteers.
 He was succeeded by Brigadier general Josef R. Sheetz.

 In January 1948, Devine was transferred to Fort Monroe, Virginia for duty as Assistant Chief of Staff (G-3), Army Field Forces under General Jacob L. Devers.
 He was responsible for planning of training of new recruits and also had the authority to revise training manuals and schedules.
 Devine was promoted again to Major general in May 1948 and appointed Deputy Chief of Staff, Army Field Forces.

 Devine was ordered to Tokyo, Japan and assumed command of 1st Cavalry Division in February 1949.
 He participated in the occupation duty until August that year, when he was sent back to the United States and assumed command of 9th Infantry Division at Fort Carson, Colorado.

 Retirement and death

 Devine retired from the Army in 1952 and settled in Leesburg, Virginia.
-He served as commandant of cadets at Virginia Tech until 1961 and also enjoyed Golf in his free time.
-Major general John M. Devine died on March 8, 1971, aged 75, and was buried with full military honors at United States Military Academy Cemetery beside his wife Anna Whitelegg Devine.
+He served as commandant of cadets at Virginia Tech until 1961 and also enjoyed golf in his free time.
+Devine died on March 8, 1971, aged 75, and was buried with full military honors at United States Military Academy Cemetery beside his wife Anna Whitelegg Devine.
 They had together four children.

-The VTCC Major General John M. Devine Scholarship at Virginia Tech is named in his honor for undergraduate students who are members in good standing of the VT Corps of Cadets.
+The Virginia Tech Corps of Cadets Major General John M. Devine Scholarship at Virginia Tech is named in his honor for undergraduate students who are members in good standing of the Virginia Tech Corps of Cadets.